 Skema and Opquast

 Regularly ranked among the top French business schools, Skema Business School is now present on 7 campuses around the world (France, China, United States, Brazil, South America).
-Director of the MDCE Specialised Master’s Degree (Marketing Data & E-Commerce), Jean François Detout discusses the integration of Opquast certification into the curriculum, for all students.
+Director of the Specialised Master’s degree programme, MDCE (Marketing Data & E-Commerce), Jean François Detout discusses the integration of Opquast certification into the curriculum for all students.

 What is Skema Business School’s main focus?

-The school’s three main pedagogical directions are AI, digital and hybridisation.
-Before the current context of Covid-19, the idea was already to know how we could teach courses asynchronously, how we could optimise the experience of our students, who can go from campus to campus, with various teaching formats.
-This trend, which we call hybridisation, has also 1obviously accelerated with the epidemic.
+The school’s three main pedagogical directions are AI, digital, and hybridisation.
+Before the current context of Covid-19, we were already focused on varied teaching formats and asynchronous courses, optimising the experience of our students, and location flexibility for multiple international campuses.
+This trend, which we call hybridisation, has also obviously accelerated with the pandemic.

 What courses do you offer?
 What levels?

-We offer – among other things – specialised masters (MS) and master of science (MSc) that train for digital and digital transformation professions.
+We offer, among other things, Specialised Master’s (MS) and Master’s of Science (MSc) degrees that prepare students for digital and digital transformation professions.
 However, digital as well as AI, are an integral part of all of our other courses.

-Our specialised masters offer 450 hours of courses per year, in alternating years, with lessons on customer experience, UX, e-commerce, CRM, website redesign, activation, data collection, analytics and everything related to traffic acquisition and SEM (Search Engine Marketing).
-All these topics are approached from a technical angle but also from a global perspective: this is what we call “digital strategy”.
-The idea is to bring together all the skills needed to become a good decision-maker in the realm of the Web, e-commerce or data.
-On leaving this MS, our students are multi-specialists.
-They come looking for hyper-specialisation via professional contracts, which allow them to apply what they learn at SKEMA.
+Our Specialised Master’s degree programme offers 450 hours of courses per year, in alternating years, with classes on customer experience, UX, e-commerce, CRM, website redesign, activation, data collection, analytics and everything related to traffic acquisition and SEM (Search Engine Marketing).
+All these topics are approached from a technical angle but also from a global perspective.
+This is what we call “digital strategy”.
+The idea is to bring together all the skills needed to become a good decision-maker in the realm of the web, e-commerce or data.
+After graduating from this programme, our students possess multiple specialisms.

-Yes, what interests me is to offer a multi-specialist MS. So, you can’t know everything, of course, even if you take a lot of training and courses, but what counts is being able to put this knowledge acquisition to music, thanks to a 360-degree mastery of Web tools.
-To do this, it is necessary to master the best practices of the Web, as defined in particular by Opquast, the Web being one of the least regulated sectors.
-In itself, when you work on the Web, you can still do what you want… but that doesn’t mean that you have to do it!
-Hence the importance of having these rules, this common lexical field, which will enable agencies, companies, technical service providers, etc. to work together in the right direction: towards quality, effective and useful Web projects.
-Opquast certification allows this, and it also pushes some students to challenge themselves, to go further and deeper into the technical aspects of the Web that are not necessarily part of our training.
+As part of the multi-specialist MS, you can’t know everything, of course, even if you take a lot of training and courses.
+What counts is being able to put this knowledge acquisition to work.
+It is necessary to master the best practices of the web, as defined in particular by Opquast, the web being one of the least regulated sectors.
+In itself, when you work on the web, you can still do what you want, but that doesn’t mean that you should!
+Hence the importance of having these rules and this common lexical field, which will enable professionals to work together towards quality, effective, and useful web and digital projects.
+Opquast certification allows this, and it also pushes some students to challenge themselves to go further and deeper into other technical aspects of the web that are not necessarily part of our programmes.